boyska/lyricseek/doc/source/plans.rst

 * Extensibility is provided through eggs

   * see http://base-art.net/Articles/64/ (only useful if you already know eggs)
-  * plugin can be separate packages
+  * plugin are separate packages
   * any package can contain entrypoint for our library
   * each plugin is called a Retriever